 Against a team that can boast Real Madrid’s first choice goalkeeper Keylor Navas and Real Betis’ Joel Campbell amongst its ranks, Los Canaleros were under the cosh for much of the game.
 The minutes were slipping away, the score was 1-1.
 As it stood, Honduras were going to the World Cup and the USA, who were surprisingly losing to Trinidad and Tobago, were playoff bound.

 Then came the greatest moment in the history of football in Panama.
 With just two minutes left on the clock, a ball came into the box, was flicked on, and, as time stood still, Román Torres was there to drive it past Costa Rica goalkeeper Patrick Pemberton.
-Cue Panamian pandemonium.
+Cue pandemonium.

 Torres, who plays his club football in Major League Soccer for Seattle Sounders, would go down as one of the greats in Panamanian sporting history.
 National holiday declared, the party started straight away on the streets.
 This must go down as one of the great upsets of recent times.
-Panama, an island of four million, qualifying at the expense of the United States – the most powerful nation in the world.
+Panama, a nation of four million, qualifying at the expense of the United States – the most powerful nation in the world.

 So what threat do Panama pose to their three World Cup group stage opponents, England, Belgium and Algeria?
 The reality is that, despite being ranked 60 in the FIFA rankings at the time of qualifying and undoubtedly being one of the weaker teams at the tournament, Panama are not to be underestimated.
 MLS fans will know what ex-Vancouver Whitecaps and Dallas striker Blas Pérez is capable of, even at 37.
 They will also be familiar with goalkeeper Jaime Manuel Penedo, formerly of LA Galaxy and now of Dinamo Bucharest in Romania.
 Michael Murillo has looked impressive at right-back for New York Red Bulls, also in the MLS.